 If we look backward in time, what successive number of years would qualify as the “good o’le days?”
 The early 1900’s?
 Too early!
 Most people using this phrase were not living.
 Were they the 1920’s?
 Hardly.
-They may have been the “roaring twenties” for some, but the actual economic picture of that decade was gloomy for most wage earners.
+That may have been the “roaring twenties” for some, but the actual economic picture of that decade was gloomy for most wage earners.
 Were they the 1930’s?
 If the twenties were bad, the depression of the thirties was even worse!
-Crime figures controlled major cities of the East, and the “dustbowl” ravaged the plains of the mid-west.
+Crime bosses controlled major cities of the East and the “dustbowl” ravaged the plains of the mid-west.
 Were the good old days the 1940’s?
-Probably not.
-War on two fronts returning dead fathers and sons can hardly describe good memories.
+Most certainly not.
+A war waged on two fronts with returning dead fathers and sons can hardly describe good memories.
 What about the 1950’s?
 Tough sell again.
 War in Korea, families still hurting over loved ones lost in WWII, and then the cold war begins.

 Ok, what about the 1960’s?
-Are you kidding?!
-Kennedy, Kennedy, and King assassinated.
-The Berlin Wall.
+Are you kidding!?
+John Kennedy, Robert Kennedy, and Martin Luther King assassinated.
+The Berlin Wall erected.
 A missile crisis in Cuba.
 Racial marches and clashes.
-An escalating war in an obscure place called Viet Nam thrusts our nation into social chaos.
+An escalating war in an obscure place called Viet Nam.
+All these thrust our nation into social chaos.
 Universities become war zones between student protesters and National Guard troops.
 Major cities were burned and bombed through social activism or racial conflicts.

 If close scrutiny reveals turbulent periods in each decade of this century, then when were the good old days?
 Perhaps these days were not a specific number of years, but rather a time frame.
 Perhaps the “good old days” was that period of our lives when we were children.
 Admittedly not descriptive of all because too many children grew up with abusive parents or forced to live in hostile circumstances.
 But for most, our early years allowed us to experience the best of life without having to endure the hardship of maintaining it.
 When we pulled out the dresser-drawer, our underclothes were neatly stacked in clean little piles.
 When mealtime arrived, there was lots of hot food waiting for us.
 The family car always seemed to be in running order.
 Parents took care of taxes.
 All we did was go outside and play.
-We made forts and castles in the sandbox, played tag, and climbed trees.
+We made forts out of cardboard boxes, castles in the sandbox, played tag with other kids, and enjoyed climbing trees.
 Even after the third grade, summers lasted forever, so we didn’t understand what Grandpa meant when he said that the years were just “wiz’n by.”
 As children, we were sheltered!
 We were insulated from the hardships of adult life.
 Times were good because our parents wrapped us in the goodness of protective living.
-We enjoyed life without penalty and most consequences.
+We enjoyed life without penalties and most consequences.